 Social Media Tips for Event Planners:

-a) Build Relationships
+a.
+Build Relationships

-b) Incorporating Event Technology
+b.
+Incorporate Event Technology

-c) Listen and Respond to Feedback
+c.
+Listen and Respond to Feedback

 4. Email Marketing for Event Planning

+Once you have subscribers, it’s important that you email them regularly — but not to the point of annoying or spamming them.
 Best practice dictates that you send about two to three emails per month.

-5. Importance of Delivering High Quality Customer Service
+5. High Quality Customer Service

 6. Content Marketing

-7. Reach Out to Industry Partners
+7. Relationships With Industry Partners